 - How can we incentivise firms to act ‘fairly’?
 How does remuneration in the financial sector affect the decision making of managers and employees?

 - Competition and Strategy

-- Consumer Behaviour, Exclusion, and Protection
+- Consumer Behaviour, Financial Exclusion, and Consumer Protection

-- Price Determination and Setting
+- Price Discrimination.

 - Efficiency and Productivity